softlayer/sl-ember-components/addon/mixins/docs/modal.md

     * aria-labelledby
     * aria-describedby
  * adds an action handler 'close' that closes the modal the current view is supporting
- * provides hooks into the exposed Twitter Bootstrap 3 modal events
+ * provides hooks into the exposed Twitter Bootstrap 3 modal events:
+    * show.bs.modal
+    * shown.bs.modal
+    * hide.bs.modal
+    * hidden.bs.modal
+    * loaded.bs.modal

 The most important parts here are the layoutName, which allows us to wrap the Twitter Bootstrap-specified outer DIVs and the class names, which also tie into Twitter Bootstrap support.
 To support this layout, sl-components also contains a *template/modal.hbs* file that includes the DOM to wrap around the template.